MIDFIELDR/midfieldr/docs/reference/filter_programs.md

 Data frame with the following properties:

 - Data frame class is preserved.
+Groups and keys are not preserved.

 - Rows are a subset of the input and appear in the same order.
   Duplicated rows are removed.